sourav-bk/Golang/Topic/DB.md

   - Eg = SELECT * FROM Customers FULL OUTER JOIN Orders ON Customers.CustomerID = Orders.CustomerID;.

 ## Index in DB
-An index in SQL is a data structure used to speed up the retrieval of records from a database table.
-It acts like the index at the back of a textbook: instead of scanning every page to find a topic, you look it up in the index and jump straight to the correct page.
+An index in SQL is a data structure used to speed up the retrieval of records, from a DB table.
+It acts like the index at the back of a textbook: instead of scanning every page to find topic, we look in to the index and jump straight to the correct page.

 Common Types of Indexes---